erichuanp/erichuanp.github.io/index.md

 ## Hi, there.
 I'm Chuan.
-Here is my personal page.
+This is my personal page.

 _My dream is to be a Full Stack Developer._
 ````Java